TheWidlarzGroup/react-native-notificated/docs/docs/examples/global-config-examples.md

 ## Conclusion

 If we exclude titles and icons, we can see that all those notifications are the same. <br/>
-It's because `globalConfig` affect all the notification.
-Doesn't matter what the type of the notification is.<br/>
+It's because `globalConfig` affects all the notifications.
+Doesn't matter what the type of notification is.<br/>
 To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.